What is the Law Regarding Employment in Fayetteville?

 Employment law in Fayetteville regulates relationships between employer and employees, and independent contractors.
 Hiring procedures, wage disputes, and termination are some issues that are controlled by these laws.
 Employers and their employees alike should be aware of Fayetteville employment laws.

 "At-Will" vs. Contract Employment Terms

 Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
 "At-will" employment implies that either the employer or employee can end the job at any time for any reason, so long as it is not illegal to do so In the instance that the employer and employee have an employment contract, laws from both the state and federal government will apply to the city of Fayetteville

 Anti-Discrimination laws in Fayetteville

 Laws that make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Fayetteville citizens.
-Individuals who live in the city of Fayetteville are required to follow laws which employers from discriminating based on certain classes.
-These classes include race, gender, disability, national origin, and age.
+People who live and work in Fayetteville must follow laws which make it illegal to discriminate on the basis of specific categories.
+These categories include race, gender, age, national origin, and disability.

 A claim regarding discrimination can be heard at an administrative agency like EEOC.
 Many lawyers specialize in the field of employment discrimination.